lunanerdderg/Reefbackend/README.md

 # To do before Release:

 * Add ability to update mods
+* Return only specific settings to default, not all simultaneously
+* Automatically save all changes to Profile made in-game once Subnautica is closed, and remove profile to automatically return to vanilla
 * Automatically install mod dependencies with mods
-* Return only specific settings to default, not all simultaneously
 * Allow mods to be added directly to Profiles without requiring manual installation to Library first (automatic instead)
 * Implement unzip library
 * Implement unrar library